W. J. ZENG - F.A.Q.

 Q: How can I get into quantum computing?
 Do I need a PhD?

 There's lots of ways!
 Quantum technology is a new field and growing fast.
 Fortunately, the amount of available educational material is growing rapidly.
 You can find many links to educational materials here.
 A comprehensive book list for a self study "quantum native" course is available here.
 There are also great open source textbooks/codebooks for quantum programming that are a great way to learn interactively.
-I'll break down other specific suggestions based on current career stage:
+I'll break down other specific suggestions based on current career stage: Q: Are there good references or overviews for learning quantum algorithms?

 For a general course on quantum algorithms I'd recommend these lecture notes from Ronald de Wolf and these recent lecture notes on quantum algorithms for scientific computing by Lin Lin.
 For specifically noisy intermediate scale quantum computing algorithms, which are typically more heuristic and less about computational complexity, there is a recent review article.